A Charmed Life

 The Best Fishing in BC

-Kootenay Lake is well known among fishermen for its Rainbow Trout and Kokanee Salmon.
+Kootenay Lake is well known among fishers for its Rainbow Trout and Kokanee Salmon.
 However its next door neighbour Duck Lake BC, offers truly unique Bass fishing opportunities, and is one of the best ice fishing lakes in BC.
 The best time to catch a Bass?
 Right in the middle of winter, through the ice.
 You'll likely catch a whole lot of Yellow Perch as well, so its rarely dull.
 Be sure to grab a permit from the Creston Valley Wildlife Management Area before you head out!

 Women Who Fish

-Regardless of your age, or fitness level, Fly Fishing is very beneficial for well being and therapeutic in many ways.
+Regardless of your age or fitness level, Fly Fishing is very beneficial for well being and therapeutic in many ways.
 It helps connect us to nature and helps us stay focused and in-the-moment.
 Your senses become alive and sharp, and you are fully engaged and aware of your surroundings.
 You are exhilarated and calm at the same time.
-Fly Fishing is great in helping to reduce stress.
+Fly Fishing is excellent in helping to reduce stress.
 Join the network of local women who fish.

 About Spectacular Hikes

 There are many spectacular hikes in the Creston and Kootenay Lake valley.
 Their level of challenge to hikers’ ability ranges from easy to very challenging.
-However, the easy hikes are not any less beautiful and fulfilling than the difficult ones.
+However, easy hikes are not any less beautiful and fulfilling than difficult ones.
 It all depends on what type of hike you want.

 You will also want to be aware of bear and cougar activity in the area you will be hiking in.
-Unless there is a trail closure you can safely enjoy the wilderness with some wildlife awareness knowledge.
+Unless there is a trail closure, you can safely enjoy the wilderness with some wildlife awareness knowledge.
 Bear Aware is a good site for learning more.